installturbotaxcom2025/installturbotaxcom.github.io/README.md

 <hr />
 <h3>What is installturbotax.com?</h3>
 <p><strong>installturbotax com</strong> is the official website for downloading and installing <strong>TurboTax</strong> software.
 Whether you are purchasing the software digitally or getting it via a retail package, this website is your go-to place for downloading the latest version of TurboTax.
 You can access the software directly from the site and enter your unique <strong>license code</strong> to activate the product.</p>
-<p>It's important to ensure that you're on the legitimate website (www.installturbotax.com) to avoid any phishing scams or downloading malware.</p>
+<p>It's important to ensure that you're on the legitimate website (installturbotax-com) to avoid any phishing scams or downloading malware.</p>
 <hr />
 <h3>Pre-Installation Requirements</h3>
 <p>Before you get started, there are a few things you&rsquo;ll need to prepare for a smooth TurboTax installation:</p>